qcope/HanoverFlipDotClock/README.md

 # HanoverFlipDotClock
-Simple clock using a legacy bus destination display
+Simple clock using a legacy bus destination display.
+Working on Windows and Ubuntu